sei-mkaar/wictf-web/docs/materials.md

 # Learning Materials

-The challenges for the WiCyS 2022 CTF are drawn from the 2020 and 2021 [President's Cup Cybersecurity Competition](https://www.cisa.gov/presidentscup).
+* The challenges for the WiCyS 2022 CTF are drawn from the 2020 and 2021 [President's Cup Cybersecurity Competition](https://www.cisa.gov/presidentscup).

-The challenges from the 2019 President's Cup Cybersecurity Competition were open sourced and made available on [GitHub](https://github.com/cisagov/prescup19-challenges).
+* The challenges from the 2019 President's Cup Cybersecurity Competition were open sourced and made available on [GitHub](https://github.com/cisagov/prescup19-challenges).
 The challenge walkthrough videos are also available on [YouTube](https://www.youtube.com/playlist?list=PLSNlEg26NNpyjtUujhwW16SkJbuE9Pppe).

+* The platform used to host this competition is available as an [open source appliance on GitHub](https://github.com/cmu-sei/foundry-appliance).